-Canopy Light Fixtures
+Canopy Light Fixtures | Parking Garage Lighting

-Types of Canopy Light Fixtures
+Types of Canopy Lights

 What are IP, UL, and ETL ratings?

-The IP rating shows how well the enclosure is sealed against objects and moisture.
+The IP rating shows how well the canopy light's enclosure is sealed against objects and moisture.
 You will usually see this in addition to the UL or ETL rating, but not every product will have it.
 It's composed of two numbers.
 The first indicates the level of protection against intrusion and the second against water entry.
 The most common IP rating is IP65, meaning it is dust tight and can withstand water jets from any angle.
 LED canopy lights for gas stations or car washes are good examples of locations that may need an IP65 rating.
-These will be prominently displayed on the fixture's packaging, the specification sheet, and the labeling directly on the fixture itself.
+These will be prominently displayed on the LED canopy light's packaging, the specification sheet, and the labeling directly on the fixture itself.

 Not sure if a canopy light is the right fit for your location?
 Let our staff give you a hand by calling 1-800-624-4488 today!